 Three mischievous employees of a bank in a small deserted town all make plans to rob at the same time, however none of them knows about the others.
 Meanwhile, a clothing store employee has ...
 See full summary »

-The script was barely 29 pages long.
-Zak Penn had the actors improvise.
+The script was barely twenty-nine pages long.
+Co-Writer and Director Zak Penn had the actors and actresses improvise.
 See more »